cozy/cozy-docs/src/documents/hack/contributing/index.html.md

     ```

 6. On the host, browse to http://127.0.0.1:9104, register a user, and then check http://127.0.0.1:9104/#home.
 You should see logs popping up in your console.
-IF you are asked to login instead of register, use this fix :
+IF you are asked to login instead of registering, use this fix :

     ```sh
     Ctrl + C